Windows has a feature named on-screen keyboard that supposed to be an emergency option in case the physical keyboard is damaged or not responding.

 …and it only takes several seconds to launch.

-Note: Guides below may also work for Windows 7 and Windows 8.
+Note: The following guides may also work for Windows 7 and Windows 8.

 #1 Show on-screen keyboard using just a mouse

-In case the actual keyboard malfunction and cannot be used, you can activate on-screen keyboard just using mouse solely.
+In case the actual keyboard malfunction and cannot be used, you can activate the on-screen keyboard just using the mouse only.

 1. First, right-click on the Taskbar and select Show Touch keyboard button.